Olog/phoebus-olog-web-client/README.md

 In order to develop and test with reasonable effort you will need the proper toolchain:

-1. Node JS, install latest (>= 17.x) version.
+- Node JS, install latest (>= 17.x) version.
-1. Docker; backend services are defined via compose files.
+- Docker; backend services are defined via compose files.
 IMPORTANT: Allocate at least 4 CPU cores and 8GB RAM, consider increasing if tests fail.
-1. A reasonably clever text editor.
+- A reasonably clever text editor.
 Visual Studio Code is a good alternative as it comes with some support for React development.
-1. Optional: a React JS add-on to your browser.
+- Optional: a React JS add-on to your browser.
+- pre-commit: A framework for managing and maintaining multi-language pre-commit hooks. (https://pre-commit.com/)

 ### Running / Building